john-itcsolutions/cheirrs/README.md

 ## INTRODUCTION:

 # CHEIRRS
-Project based on  Lxd, Juju, Charms and Kubernetes; merged with Cyber Republic's Elastos Smartweb gRPC-based Blockchain and Database Server.
+This project was based on  Lxd, Juju, Charms and Kubernetes; merged with Cyber Republic's Elastos Smartweb gRPC-based Blockchain and Database Server.
 Database ORM, reflection (at initialisation) and querying uses SQLAlchemy.
-The blockchain end of a transaction occurs first, followed by writing or reading of data to or from Postgres, via the "etcd" (or you can use redis) cluster on the Kubernetes installation.
+Although there has been a major shift in the foundations of 'cheirrs', with a new discovery of research by IBM from 2019 which could potentially remove the need of our customers to actually invest any more than a modicum of Trust in ITOTCCA, with the concept of "Blockchain meets Database".
+The blockchain end of a transaction still occurs first, followed by writing or reading of data to or from Postgres, via the "etcd" (or you can use redis) cluster on the Kubernetes installation.
+However our intention is to follow the lead of research from IBM in India, where apparently a practical way of making a database as immutable and tamper-proof as a blockchain, for the purposes of Smart Contract Trading and any internetworked transactions.
+The paper, Blockchain Meets Database: Design and Implementation of a Blockchain Relational Database
+∗
+Senthil Nathan 1 , Chander Govindarajan 1 , Adarsh Saraf 1 ,
+Manish Sethi 2 , and Praveen Jayachandran 1
+1
+1
+IBM Research India, 2 IBM Industry Platforms USA (snatara7, chandg12, adasaraf, praveen.j)@in.ibm.com, 2 manish.sethi1@ibm.com

+.. refer to this link:  https://arxiv.org/pdf/1903.01919.pdf ..

+has revealed that it is possible to provide Trust in a natural way in networking between Companies, whilst basically distrusting each other, by making a network of Postgres Databases behave like a large-data-capacity blockchain.
+To ITOTCCA, this is revolutionary.
+Prospective customers no longer have to trust our company to any extent as far as daily operational security is concerned.
+Neither do they have to trust other companies.
+The idea is to allow the machines owned by each Company to keep each other honest.
+There is a hole in the plan, in that if globally over 50% of Ordering nodes were to be caused to act fraudulently, the factor of Trust would be destroyed.
+Elsewhere (on our website at itotchaincloud.com.au/security) we note the contribution of Rong Chen and Elastos in devising a hardware enhancement which is necessary for Blockchain Miners to be fitted with in order to be able to participate in Mining.
+This device ensures by design that no corps can act together in a gang of >50% ownership and direction.
+The idea is currently operational with Elastos.

+These developments have caused ITOTCCA to review our monolithic design, opting now for an isolation of Business Networks from each other and restricting the scope of connectivity to be strictly internal to each separate Business Network.
+Networks are independent now.
+The design is now to have a range of cloud servers per Business Network.
+Each member would ideally take responsibility for its own virtual hardware.
+The virtual servers are all linked between company nodes with a Master/Master replication system.
+All members carry identical copies of the entire network's databases, with one strictly private Business Channel per member, enforced by the hardware/software in the cloud.
+Here, the machines are designed to be ensuring clean play all the time.

+However, in the above article, it is envisaged that a section of non-internetworked transactions would be outside the network.
+This implies that a company's own employees can be trusted more than the internetworked transaction parties.
+We believe this to be highly questionable.

+To this end, we are striving to implement a Hybrid model with 2 layers.
+We intend to offer a system which, for even the most trivial of transactions or actions, records traces on the Elastos Blockchains, an immutable source of Truth which also provides a Distributed Identity Blockchain (DID Sidechain).
+This will mesh with the Postgres DataChain to provide indisputable Identification of players across the entire system.
+Elastos is a Global Network Operating System with permissioned Blockchains.
+Naturally the bulk Corporate Data will belong on the new databases, but there is a role to be played by the  flexibility and mobility of the Elastos system, especially when we consider the strengths of Carrier and the DID together.
+So we still intend to utilise the Elastos-Smartweb-Service github repo and docker image to play the role of joining the datachains systems to the Blockchains systems, by acting as a very smart webserver and database server and blockchain server; all at once.

 gRPC protocols replace the older style REST APIs, for communicating requests, and data inputs, from the client, and responses from the blockchain &/or database back to the client; all this occurs through the smart-web server, employing a "microservices" architecture.
 Here the gRPC protocols are implemented in Python.
 The smart-web server has Carrier installed onboard, guaranteeing security.
 Carrier is also installed via plugin on the Ionic dApp clients (which are developed hierarchically inside Elastos.Essentials) as well as manually on the IoT Edge client/servers (running 'node-red').